Wills, Trusts & Probate

 No Complex Treatment Preferences

-Advantages of a Comprehensive Healthcare Proxy Plan:
+When a Comprehensive Healthcare Proxy Plan Is Advisable:

-Multiple Decision-Makers or Detailed Instructions
+Multiple Decision-Makers and Detailed Instructions

 Integration with Broader Estate Planning

-Benefits of Comprehensive Healthcare Proxy Planning
+Benefits of a Comprehensive Healthcare Proxy Approach

-Clarity and Confidence in Healthcare Decisions
+Clarity and Faster Decision-Making in Emergencies

-Reduced Family Stress and Disputes
+Reduced Family Stress and Better Communication

 LA | Estate Plans